 Who You Are

 - Experienced evaluator.
-You have a Bachelor's degree and 5+ years of related work experience in evaluation preferably in philanthropy and/or postsecondary education; Master's degree in related field and experience managing consultant and contracts preferred
+You have a Bachelor's degree and 5+ years of related evaluation work experience in postsecondary education; philanthropy experience a plus; Master's degree in related field and experience managing third-party consultants and contracts preferred

 - Data-driven.
 You have experience with qualitative and quantitative evaluation methods including use of quantitative (e.g., R, SPSS, STATA, SAS) and qualitative (e.g., Atlas.ti, nVivo) software